pazilla/pazilla.github.io/camping.markdown

 Field guides, photography and/or videography, musical instruments, playing cards, sporting equipment, games, hobbies, binoculars, chair, fan, electronic devices, and anything else you may wish to bring.

+Trip home items for the car
+---
+* Change of clothes

 Incremental comfort additions
 ---